 The House system is the center of student life at TASIS, and every student and faculty member is a member or associate of one of our seven Houses: six associated with dormitories, and the Day Student "House".
 The House System provides students with a sense of community as they meet with their groups once a week for the entire year.
 House meetings serve a variety of purposes including outside speakers, discussions, films, news updates and social events.

 Every student at TASIS has a faculty advisor to provide guidance and support.
 Working with students both individually and in small groups, the Advisor serves as the student's counselor, disciplinarian, friend, role model, and listener.
 Advisor groups meet regularly and dine together at Wednesday's family-style dinner.
 The Advisor, with the close cooperation of the other members of the School's Administration and faculty, pulls together information about all aspects of a student's life at school.

 All students in grades 9-12 participate in one or two hours per week of Service Learning.
-The goals of the EMBRACE Program are to encourage students to develop leadership skills and to serve the School and surrounding community.
+The goals of the program are to encourage students to develop leadership skills and to serve the School and surrounding community.
 It is hoped that after developing the habit of community service, students will continue this throughout their lives.
 A variety of global and local opportunities are available.
-View and download the Service Learning Program section of this website for more information.

 A Proctor is a PG, senior, or junior in very good standing who has applied and been selected for a major leadership role within the School.
 Proctors are chosen based on their careers as members of the TASIS community, their potential as leaders, their ability to give of themselves fairly, and their commitment to serving as appropriate role models to other students.